-Additional Marking Instructions for English I Honors Students
+Additional Marking Instructions

 - This speech is a model example of perfect and effective use of parallelism and parallel structure.
 Make sure you mark the text for both of these rhetorical devices. - This speech makes excellent use of allusions.
 Find at least two allusions.
 In your annotation, speculate on the reason for the allusion and its effectiveness.